 The research workshop is organized by the ESSO-group (Social Psychologists studying Ethnic Relations at University of Helsinki), Helsinki Inequality Initiative (INEQ), and the Centre for Research on Ethnic Relations and Nationalism (CEREN).

-Zoom link will be sent ONLY to registered participants.
+Zoom link and further details will be sent ONLY to registered participants closer to the event.

 10:30–10:35 Short break